 Kate donned a new necklace and matching earrings.
 The pendant and earrings feature yellow cabochon stones in an intricate gold filigree setting.
 It has been suggested that the stone is Baltic Amber - the native gemstone of Poland.
 The origin of the pieces is unknown but are perhaps a gift from the Polish government or President.

-Tomorrow we will see the Cambridges bidding farewell to Poland, before beginning the German element of the tour in the capital, Berlin.
+Tomorrow we will see the Cambridges bid farewell to Poland, before beginning the German element of the tour in the capital, Berlin.

 SHOP KATE'S CLOSET